 “Helping Families is why we do this work.” – Paul James Brown (Guide To Child Protection Mediation, Second Edition)

 Paul recognized early in his “helping” career that by engaging people in their own decision-making, more sustainable change was developed.
 By becoming a mediator and then coaching other mediators, Paul has been able to help many families create better long-term outcomes for themselves, and more importantly, for their children.

 “Families are about relationships; not the law.” – Honourable Justice Gloria J. Epstein

 Guide To Child Protection Mediation: Second Edition AVAILABLE NOW!!!!

 Check the Resources page to orders your today!

-- May 10, 2018 – Guest Speaker at Riverdale Mediation as part of their “Basic Family Mediation Theory & Skills” course.
+- May 10, 2018 – Paul was a Guest Speaker at Riverdale Mediation as part of their “Basic Family Mediation Theory & Skills” course.
 I’ll be speaking about the differences and similarities between Family Mediation, and Child Protection Mediation, as well as Addictions in Mediation.

 Thank you for visiting.